mmoore96/Shortest-Path-using-UDP-Communication/README.md

 4. Change all instances of file paths in the serverSide code. *Future commit will fix the need for this.

 ## Usage

 Run the serverSide first followed by the clientSide.
+*I recommend using Xcode to run this project.
+See section titled "Important" for further details.

 ## Example Output